Languages of the United Kingdom: Norn

-A North Germanic once spoken in the Shetland Islands, Orkney Islands and Caithness.
+A North Germanic language once spoken in the Shetland Islands, Orkney Islands and Caithness.
 It is likely that the language was dying out in the late 18th century, with the reports putting the last Norn speakers in the 19th century.
 Walter Sutherland from Skaw in Unst, who died about 1850, has been cited as the last native speaker of the Norn language.
 The remote islands of Foula and Unst are variously claimed as the last refuges of the language in Shetland, where there were people "who could repeat sentences in Norn, probably passages from folk songs or poems, as late as 1893".
 Fragments of vocabulary survived the death of the main language and remain to this day, mainly in place-names and terms referring to plants, animals, weather, mood, and fishing vocabulary.

 Kentish Sign

-Unrelated to both the Banzsl British Sign Language and Northern Irish SL and the Francosign Irish SL, the sign language spoken in Kent was a unique village sign language that went to sleep and was superseded by BSL in the 17th century.
-There are fairly weak rumours that Martha's Vineyard Sign Language (one of ASL's substrate languages) descended through Kentish signers, though proper evidence has not yet been substantiated.
+Unrelated to both Banzsl British Sign Language, Northern Irish SL and Francosign Irish SL, the sign language spoken in Kent was a unique village sign language that fell into disuse and was superseded by BSL in the 17th century.
+There are weak rumours that Martha's Vineyard Sign Language, (one of ASL's substrate languages) descended through Kentish signers, though proper evidence has not yet been substantiated.